-Investments consist of Warburg Pincus Private Equity XI, operations effective May 9, 2012, and Warburg Pincus Private Equity XII, operations effective December 1, 2015, both with the purpose to make private equity investments and help build durable companies with sustainable value and related investments.
+Investments consist of Warburg Pincus Private Equity XI, operations effective May 9, 2012, and Warburg Pincus Private Equity XII, operations effective December 1, 2015, both with the purpose to make private equity investments and help build durable companies with sustainable value.
 Each fund provides for a 12 year partnership life.
-The general partner of each fund may extend the partnership term up to two additional years with the approval of the respective advisory committee.
+With approval of the advisory committee, each fund may extend the partnership term up to two additional years.
 Each fund may be dissolved earlier upon specific events, as provided for in the respective partnership agreement.